IT investors to invest billions in the production of industrial controllers based on Penza's "Electromechanics Atom"

 • Telecom equipment (cabinets, cables, SCS components) - from 99 billion to 202 billion rubles;

-• Electrical and lighting equipment – from 461 billion to 750 billion rubles.
+• Electrical engineering and lighting engineering - from 461 billion to 750 billion rubles.

 Sergey Belkin, one of the investors, confirmed that "CR" is already developing a line of controllers and has the first contract for implementation.

-"At the Penza enterprise, we will assemble controllers, configure them, and install software.
+"We will assemble controllers at the Penza enterprise, configure them, and install software.
 Moreover, it will not be one controller, but a whole range of products," he noted.